alexvsav/unit-testing-action/README.md

         commentUTs: "false"
 ```
 # 🧐 Examples of SQUAR reporting in Pull-Requests
+When combining [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar) together with Ponicode Unit-Testing Action in your workflow, you get immediate feedbacks on the quality of your tests for the files impacted by the PR:
 ### List of Testing Quality alerts on files impacted by a PR
-When activating [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar) in your workflow, you get immediate feedbacks on the quality of your tests for the files impacted by the PR:
 ![Ponicode SQUAR for Delta](https://ponicodefilesstorage.blob.core.windows.net/githubaction/SQUAR_ACTION_on_delta.png)
 ### Ponicode SQUAR report on the whole project
 With [Ponicode SQUAR Action](https://github.com/marketplace/actions/ponicode-squar), you can also have exhaustive report on the quality of your tests for the whole project: